gfeiden/MagneticFieldEvolutionVR/prop/outline.md

   - Relevance for Next-Generation Surveys

 ## Preliminary Results
-  - Feiden (2016, submitted)
+  - Feiden (2016, submitted).
+Identification of magnetic fields as culprit for age discrepancies.
-  - Pilot study for the Sun
+  - Pilot study for the Sun.
-  - Pilot study for a low-mass star [?]
+  - Pilot study for a low-mass star. [?]
+  - Feiden & Christophe (in preparation).
+Parametrized model of starspots.
+  - Stars characterized for CALYPSO.

 ## Independent Lines of Research
-None thus far?
+  - CALYPSO: second avenue of research is characterizing planets around young stars.
+    Feiden (PI) provides a comprehensive analysis of host stars using stellar models to give stellar mass, age, and distance estimates with realistic uncertainties.

 ## International and National Collaborations
   - [Confirmed] Star formation group at UT Austin (Kraus, Rizzuto).
 Fundamental properties of young stars using B- through M-type EBs in young associations with Kepler/K2.
 Magnetic fields of young stars with IGRINS.
   - [Confirmed] CALYPSO: Calibration of Low-mass Young stars and their Planetary Systems with Observations (Mann [UT Austin], Gaidos [Hawaii], Ansdell [Hawaii]).
 Fundamental properties of bona fidé members of nearby young moving groups using "spectro-bolometric techniques."